 Gzowski has played on numerous CD’s, with recent releases with Patricia O’Callghan, Tasa, and Autorickshaw as well as a Juno nomination with Maza Meze.
 He has run Canada’s first microtonal group, touring Canada playing the works of Harry Partch, composed and performed with several new music groups and worked as co-artistic director of the Music Gallery.

-Jeremy Mimnagh works as a photographer, film maker, projection and sound designer.
-His interest in performance-based works has involved collaborations in contemporary dance, music and theatre.
-Mimnagh also has an interest in documenting creative process with still photography and film, leaving evidence of the ephemeral evolution within the creative process.
+Jeremy Mimnagh works as a photographer, filmmaker, and projection & sound designer for performance.
+This interest in performance-based works has involved collaborations in contemporary dance, music and theatre.
+With still photography and film he has documented the creation of some of these works, leaving evidence of their ephemeral evolution.
+His still collections have been exhibited across Canada and internationally.

 Toronto composer James Rolfe (b.
 Ottawa, 1961) has been commissioned and performed by ensembles, orchestras, choirs, theatres, and opera companies in Canada, the USA, Europe, and New Zealand.
 His work has been recognized with a Guggenheim Fellowship, the K. M. Hunter Music Award, the Louis Applebaum Composers Award, the Jules Léger Prize for New Chamber Music, SOCAN’s Jan V. Matejcek Concert Music Award, a Chalmers Arts Fellowship, and the Outstanding Choral Work Award from the Association of Canadian Choral Communities.